czukowski/I18n_Plural/README.md

 This part aims to provide correct inflection of validation messages.
 To use it in your project, add this class to your application folder:

-    class Validate extends I18n_Validation {}
+    class Validation extends I18n_Validation {}

-The overriden function is `Validate::errors()`.
+The overriden function is `Validation::errors()`.
 It detects the first numeric parameter for a rule and uses it as a context.
 It is useful for such fields, as 'decimal', 'min_length', 'max_length' and so on.

 The message is now retrieved a little differently: if there's no string found in message files, the function attempts to translate